adafruit/Adafruit_Learning_System_Guides/Flora_Brakelight_Backpack/README.md

 For more details on the project, please visit http://learn.adafruit.com/flora-brakelight-backpack/.

-Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from Adafruit!
+Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing products from [Adafruit.com](https://www.adafruit.com)!

 Written by Tyler Cooper for Adafruit Industries.

-Please consider buying your parts at [Adafruit.com](https://www.adafruit.com) to support open source code.

 BSD license, check LICENSE.md for more information